SabeinW/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Step 1-(Create our Virtual Machines)
+- Create our Virtual Machines
-- Step 2-Ensure both VMs are in the same Virtual Network / Subnet
+- Ensure both VMs are in the same Virtual Network / Subnet
-- Step 3-Install Wireshark (Observe ICMP Traffic)
+- Install Wireshark (Observe ICMP Traffic)
-- Step 4-Retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM
+- Retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM
-- (Configuring a Firewall [Network Security Group])
+- Configure a Firewall [Network Security Group]
 - observe the ICMP traffic in WireShark
-- (Observe SSH Traffic)
+- Observe SSH Traffic
 - in Wireshark, start a packet capture up
-- Filter for SSH traffic only From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address) -(Observe DHCP Traffic)
+- Filter for SSH traffic only From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address)
+- Observe DHCP Traffic
--From your Windows 10 VM, attempt to issue your VM a new IP address from the command line
+- From your Windows 10 VM, attempt to issue your VM a new IP address from the command line
 - Open PowerShell as admin and run: ipconfig /renew Observe the DHCP traffic appearing in WireShark
-- (Observe DNS Traffic)
+- Observe DNS Traffic
 - Back in Wireshark, filter for DNS traffic only
-From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are Observe the DNS traffic being show in WireShark -(Observe RDP Traffic)
-Back in Wireshark, filter for RDP traffic only (tcp.port == 3389) Observe the immediate non-stop spam of traffic?
-RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted
+- Observe RDP Traffic